tytydraco/yessleep/out/Strings_Part_II.md

 I don’t think I’ve had a truly scary moment in my life.
 There was one time when I stared down a cliff on a hike with my dad and felt really dizzy staring down at the water crashing onto the rocks below.
 This was similar to that sensation.
 I felt the dizziness as my skin started to sweat.
 I tried to prepare myself for the sight that would greet me as I looked out the window.
 It was just going to be the neighbors.
 They were just people.
 They weren’t anything close to a steep cliff.

-I was worse.
+It was worse.
 When I looked through the window, I didn’t need the binoculars to see how the Kinseys’ were smiling.
 Their mouths were clear enough as they stood behind their couch.
-While it was difficult to make out and I think this might be a figment of my scared brain, I remember Mrs. Kinseys’ one blue eye glowing.
-At least I thought it did.
+While it was difficult to make out and, I think this might be a figment of my scared brain, I remember Mrs. Kinseys’ one blue eye glowing.

 I didn’t have long to look at it as the Kinseys’ suddenly laid their heads back on their necks.
 The motion was so quick that I would’ve thought they’d snapped them if they didn’t keep standing.
 Logan was back at the window with me as the Kinseys’ raised their arms.
 The hands loose on the wrists as if there was no muscle in them.
 They started to flail them back and forth.
 The motions distorted in the rain.